 The primary target markets for PC blades continue to be areas where they have been successful in the past – financial markets (especially trading floors), government (especially the federal government), health care, manufacturing and now insurance.
 With the advances in graphics performance coming from Teradici, PC blades are also expanding into additional areas like media (animation, movie making, entertainment) and into more general applications where users require a better user experience with multi-media - anything from YouTube to Vista Aeroglass.
 Other interesting areas include command and control for 911, airports, grid computing and lights out DR sights.

-From a thin client to a zero client
+client to a zero client

 Another interesting new player has recently emerged, introducing a new variation on both virtual clients and Teradici's two-ended hardware offering (blade and user port).
 In August, Pano Logic launched their zero client solution which uses a single hardware device acting as a user port at each desktop (the Pano) which communicates to Pano software and drivers running inside Windows virtual machines (the Pano Management Server and Connection Broker, and the Pano Service).
 The initial version runs with VMware Server and includes connections for a USB keyboard and mouse, a single monitor, audio in/out, an Ethernet connection and one additional USB device.
 The Pano is targeted for availability in late September.
 Although the Pano does not currently offer the graphics performance that Teradici delivers, it does offer an interesting alternative to thin clients connecting to virtual clients, requiring Pano hardware only at the desktop, and completely eliminating any client software at participating user desktops.